-- 22. Those parts of the IC's report which set out the evidence, on the basis of which the IC has established the facts stated in the censure motion, will be forwarded to the Member under investigation and the witnesses concerned for comment.
-Such comments will be recorded in the IC's report and will be taken into account by the IC in finalizing its report. - 23.
-Upon completion of its report, the IC will table it in the Council pursuant to Rule 73A(12) of the RoP.
-The report will then be made public on the same day.
+25. Those parts of the IC's report which set out the evidence, on the basis of which the IC has established the facts stated in the censure motion, will be forwarded to the Member under investigation and the witnesses concerned for comment.
+Such comments will be recorded in the IC's report and will be taken into account by the IC in finalizing its report.

+26. Upon completion of its report, the IC will table it in the Council pursuant to RoP 73A(12).
 Shortly before the report is tabled, the Member under investigation and the witnesses concerned will be provided with an advance copy of the report on the condition that it will not be released to the public until the relevant Council meeting has begun.
-This arrangement is to enable the Member under investigation and witnesses concerned to prepare themselves for responding to the public and media enquiries.
+This arrangement is to enable the Member under investigation and the witnesses concerned to prepare themselves for responding to the public and media enquiries.
+After the report has been tabled in the Council, it will be made public.